LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 A few years back I watched a [video by Joshua Fluke](https://www.youtube.com/watch?v=u-RLu_8kwA0) that taught me how to host a git repo as a GitHub Pages portfolio website without paying any money.

 How cool!
-To think a few years ago I was paying to host my portfolio on Winhost where I was making no revenue.
+To think a few years ago I was paying to host my portfolio on Winhost where I was making no revenue but paying to host a portfolio site!
 But I wanted to go one step better.
 I wanted to share the knowledge of people who busted their guts trying to assist me.
 I wanted to make a blog about it.